Albert Gallatin: Diplomat

 In 1813, President James Madison sent Gallatin to St. Petersburg, Russia to serve as a negotiator for a peace agreement to end the War of 1812.
-He was one of four American commissioners who would negotiate the treaty, serving alongside Henry Clay, James Bayard, Jonathan Russell, and John Quincy Adams.
+He was one of five American commissioners who would negotiate the treaty, serving alongside Henry Clay, James Bayard, Jonathan Russell, and John Quincy Adams.
 Efforts at starting negotiations in Russia quickly collapsed.
 While waiting abroad in the hope of future negotiations, Gallatin was replaced as Secretary of the Treasury by George W. Campbell, with the expectation that Gallatin would take up his old post upon his return to the United States.
 Negotiations with the British finally commenced in Ghent in mid-1814.

 Negotiations at Ghent lasted for four months.
-The British could have chosen to shift resources to North America after the temporary defeat of Napoleon in April 1814, but, as Gallatin learned from Alexander Baring, many in Britain were tired of fighting.
+The British could have chosen to shift resources to North America after the abdication of Napoleon in April 1814, but, as Gallatin learned from Alexander Baring, many in Britain were tired of war.
 In December 1814, the two sides agreed to sign the Treaty of Ghent, which essentially represented a return to the status quo ante bellum.
 The treaty did not address the issue of impressment, but that issue became a moot point after the British and their allies defeated Napoleon for a final time at the June 1815 Battle of Waterloo.
 Gallatin's patience and skill in dealing with not only the British but also his fellow members of the American commission, including Clay and Adams, made the treaty "the special and peculiar triumph of Mr. Gallatin."
+John Quincy Adams, head of the American negotiating team, described Gallatin:[H]e seldom yields to an ebullition of temper, and recovers from it immediately.
+He has a faculty, when discussion grows too warm, of turning off its edge by a joke, which I envy him more than all his other talents; and he has in his character one of the most extraordinary combinations of stubbornness and of flexibility that I ever met with in man.
+His greatest fault I think to be an ingenuity sometimes trenching upon ingenuousness.
 After the end of the war, Gallatin negotiated a commercial treaty providing for a resumption of trade between the United States and Britain.
-Though the war with Britain had at best been a stalemate, Gallatin was pleased that it resulted in the consolidation of U.S. control over western territories, as the British withdrew their support from dissident Native Americans who had sought to create an independent state in the Great Lakes region.
+Though the war with Britain had at best been a stalemate, Gallatin was pleased that it resulted in the consolidation of U.S. control over western territories, as the British largely withdrew their support from Native Americans who had sought to resist the expansion of the United States into the Great Lakes region.
 He also noted that "the war has laid the foundation of permanent taxes and military establishments...under our former system we were becoming too selfish, too much attached exclusively to the acquisition of wealth...[and] too much confined in our political feelings to local and State objects."